elc1798/teatime/design.md

 issue:

     - User-interactive repair
-    - Priority-heirarchy: Peers are in an ordered heiarchy, and 'higher-tiered' peers are deemed 'more correct'.
+    - Priority-hierarchy: Peers are in an ordered hierarchy, and 'higher-tiered' peers are deemed 'more correct'.
     - By relative timestamp (attempt to sync?
 This is heavily non-trivial).